MDCORRAL/reach-suspensions/README.md

 `R/utils_keys_filters.R` defines `canon_race_label()` and `ALLOWED_RACES` used across analyses.
 The function maps CRDC code `RD` and strings such as "Not Reported" to the canonical label "Not Reported."
 This category is tracked for completeness but omitted from plots to avoid conflating missing data with student populations.

+## Environment variables

+These optional environment variables allow the project to run without hard-coded paths.
+Set them in your shell or `.Renviron`.

+- `REACH_PROJECT_ROOT`: path to the project root.
+Defaults to the current working directory if unset.
+- `REACH_DATA_DIR`: directory for staged data files.
+Defaults to `data-stage/` under the project root.
+- `RAW_PATH`: full path to the raw Excel file `copy_CDE_suspensions_1718-2324_sc_race.xlsx`.
+Defaults to `data-raw/` under the project root.